gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

 Network I/O operations in user code should only be done through the Nginx Lua API calls as the Nginx event loop may be blocked and performance drop off dramatically otherwise.
 Disk operations with relatively small amount of data can be done using the standard Lua `io` library but huge file reading and writing should be avoided wherever possible as they may block the Nginx process significantly.
-Delegating all network and disk I/O operations to Nginx's subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and similar) is strongly recommended for maximum performance.
+Delegating all network and disk I/O operations to Nginx's subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) method and similar) is strongly recommended for maximum performance.

 ngx.arg
 -------
 **syntax:** *val = ngx.arg[index]*

-**context:** *set_by_lua**
+**context:** *set_by_lua*, body_filter_by_lua**

-Index the input arguments to the [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) and [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file) directives:
+When this is used in the context of the [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) or [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file) directives, this table is read-only and holds the input arguments to the config directives:

     value = ngx.arg[n]